chandlergibbons/-Norway-Automobile-Market-ETL-Project/README.md

 ![](tumblr_poizienyfA1qms0coo1_500.gif)

-A look into which characteristics in vehicles drive sales in Norway
+For this group project we took a look into which characteristics in vehicles drive sales in Norway.

 Extract